BouyertheDestroyer/BIRD_models/Payouts.md

-Our game offers a unique opportunity for model makers to earn revenue from their creations.
+BIRD offers a unique opportunity for model makers to earn revenue from their creations on Roblox.
 We value the creativity of our community, and to support that, we share a portion of the revenue with anyone who adds a model to BIRD.

 ## How it Works